trusktr/rocket-module/README.md

       files in all package (local or not) of the application.
 In the future this batchHandler will be replaced by Meteor's Plugin.registerBatchHandler or Plugin.registerCompiler, whenever that gets introduced.)
-  - [x] In the batch handler, choose a new temporary location to handle the output of all the entry points all at once (on a per-batch basis instead of on a per-file basis).
+  - [ ] In the batch handler, choose a temporary location to handle the output of all the entry points all at once (on a per-batch basis instead of on a per-file basis).
+Put the temporary location into .meteor of the current application to be compatible with Windows since Windows doesn't have a /tmp.
   - [x] Get all the sources of module.js files of all the packages of the current app that depend on rocket:module.
 Get the sources from the isopacks (local or not).
   - [x] Write these sources to the temporary location in some structure that organizes the files by package.
-  - [ ] link a node_modules folder in each package folder of the temporary location to a respective npm/node_modules folder of each isopack.
-(This replaces the current code that creates a node_modules link to a local package's .npm/node_modules folder.)
-  - [ ] List all the files from the previous step in the webpack config's entry option as an array of file names.
-We'll have to modify the defaultConfig function.
+  - [ ] List all the files from the previous step in the webpack config's entry option as an object of file names.
+The keys are the filename including the package name but without the .js extension.
+For
+        example: 'username:packagename/path/to/file'.
+  - [ ] In the source handler (for both publish builds and app builds), list the npm packages that are depended on (specified with Npm.depends in a package's package.js file) in a comment alongside the entrypoint source so it ends up in the isopack.
+  - [ ] For each package, write the npm dependencies (of the previous step, during app build), retrieved from a package's isopack, to package.json in the respective temporary location for the given package.
+Also put the isopack name and version 0.0.0 in the package.json.
+  - [ ] Write a package.json file in the parent folder of the packages folder containing all the packages (of the temporary location).
+In it list each package as a dependency using the 'file:...' notation, using the isopack name of each package for the package names.
+  - [ ] Run `npm install` in the parent folder of the packages folder.
-  - [ ] List all the node_modules folders as places to look for dependencies in the webpack config (I'm hoping that webpack can have multiple node_modules folders to look in.
-This feature is temporary, to be replaced in a following step with a custom dependencies file that rocket:module will use to install all npm dependencies in a single place in preparation for code splitting.
-Packages won't use Npm.depends anymore.)
+  - [ ] List all the node_modules folders of each package that was installed into node_modules of the parent-of-packages-folder as places to look for dependencies in webpack config's resolve.fallback option.
-  - [ ] Make sure we still override the defaultConfig using each package's config.
-  - [ ] Specify an output filename format for each file, then run webpack.
+  - [ ] Specify output.filename as '[name].js' and output.path as './built',
+        add the CommonsChunkPlugin and specify the common chunk name as 'shared.js', change dir to the parent-of-packages-folder, then run webpack!
+        We've successfully code-splitted shared dependencies of all packages! woooo!
-  - [ ] Instead of using compileStep.addJavaScript, we'll now loop through all
-        the output files and write each one back to their original locations in the isopacks.
+  - [ ] Now loop through all the output files and write each one back to their original locations in the isopacks.
 We need to make sure to handle each one on a per architecture basis, and we also need to update each arch json file to contain the result file's byte lengths.

-### v0.3.0
-- [ ] Now we'll go back and modify the node_modules handling so that rocket:module will get all dependencies at once and handle code splitting.
-      This item will be split into a series of steps once we ge here.
+At this point, the modified isopacks should run in the application!
+    - [ ] Write the shared.js file into the first isopack that gets loaded before other isopacks.
+How do we determine which one this is?
+Does Meteor's build system fire the source handler in order of lowest dependency first?
+If so, we can detect which module file was handled first and write the shared file right before that entry point.
+If that doesn't work, perhaps we can add a dummy file to rocket:module that gets handled by it's own source handler, and since all packages are depending on rocket:module, we can write the shared.js file to that location of rocket:module's isopack and therefore it will load before all the other entry points.

 ### v1.0.0
 - [ ] Move utility functions to a new package.